WRansohoff/STEAMGal_Firmware_test/README.md

 # Current Status

 Barely functional.
-The firmware simply initializes the system clock to 48MHz driven by the HSE crystal, then draws a test pattern to the OLED screen.
-It also sets up hardware interrupts to toggle the on-board LED on or off whenever any of the 6 buttons except for 'B' is pressed.
-When the 'B' button is pressed, the buzzer plays a few tones.
+The firmware simply initializes the system clock to 48MHz driven by the HSE crystal, then draws a test menu to the OLED screen.

+It sets up hardware interrupts for each of the 6 buttons - the 'B' button does nothing, the 'A' button selects a menu option, and the four arrow buttons move around the 3 menu panels.
+When the bottom 'buzzer tone' panel is selected, the left/right buttons change the tone of the buzzer sound which is made by the 'Buzzer Test' option.

-Well, at least it verifies that everything works.
+It's simple, but at least it verifies that everything works.

 # Connections